 If a patient has significant amounts of excess skin or weakened abdominal wall muscles, liposuction alone may not achieve the desired results.
 In this case, a tummy tucks or a combination of liposuction and a tummy tucks may be recommended to achieve a flatter stomach and more toned appearance.

 Would you like to learn how to prep for Liposuction vs Tummy Tuck?
+Are you curious about liposuction vs tummy tuck results?
 San Francisco Plastic Surgeon Dr. Sieber would love to help you out.

-Our friendly team will help you set up an appointment for a consultation, discuss the liposuction and tummy tuck options, as well as how it works to combine the two.
+Our friendly team will help you set up an appointment for a consultation, discuss the tummy tuck and liposuction options, tummy tuck scars as well as how it works to combine the two.
+Our team can also show you liposuction vs tummy tuck pictures.

 If you’re ready to stop feeling insecure and start loving who you see in the mirror, it’s time to get in touch today!